showengineer/rusty-interaction/examples/e1_basic_handler/README.md

 If `/summon` was called, it will print `I HAVE BEEN SUMMONED!!!` on the console and reply with `I was summoned?`.

+## Important design note
+Whatever you return is **the initial response**.
+It was chosen this way because Discord _always_ wants a response from you.
+This way, you're forced to give a response.

+However, this might be confusing at times.
+Especially if you're using followup messages and/or you're editing your original response.
+Be aware of this.

 # Running this example
 You can use regular `cargo build` and `cargo run` commands.